 About LAMAN

-LAMAN is a searchable database of ancient Hittite names.
-The Hittites were an ancient Anatolian civilization (modern-day Turkey), and their names appear in cuneiform clay tablets dating back thousands of years.
+LAMAN is a searchable database of Hittite names.
+The Hittites were an ancient Anatolian civilization (modern-day Türkiye), and their names appear primarily in cuneiform clay tablets dating back to the Late Bronze Age (c.
+1700–1200 BCE).

 This database helps researchers find and study these names, providing detailed information about: